reconcilerio/dies/README.md

     // resource is nil, the empty value is used instead.
     DieFeedPtr(r *MyResource) *MyResourceDie

+    // DieFeedDuck returns a new die with the provided value converted into the underlying type.
+Panics on error.
+    DieFeedDuck(v any) *MyResourceDie

     // DieFeedJSON returns a new die with the provided JSON.
 Panics on error.
     DieFeedJSON(j []byte) *MyResourceDie